 What are software packages and seminars

-Providers of investment or education software may promise to make you an investment expert in no time at all – with little or no training.
+Investment or education software providers may promise to make you an expert in no time at all – with little or no training.
 They’re usually promoted as legitimate financial wealth products or services.

 Marketing material looks professional, referring to sophisticated analytical tools and cutting-edge technology that can predict how a trade or bet will perform.
 You’ll almost always be promised very high returns with very little risk.